top of page

 These are the same proteins, carbohydrates, and fats that you see on nutrition labels.

-Macronutrients, often called "macros" for shorthand, are nutrients that are essential for your survival (obviously, this is important).
+Macronutrients, often called "macros" for short, are nutrients that are essential for your survival (obviously, this is important).

 We need macronutrients in large quantities (think macro = large) to carry out necessary physiological functions.

-MACROS + CALORIES: THE GIST What if told you, the diligent calorie counter, that you have been unknowingly and haphazardly counting macros this whole time when you log food? 😯 Yep.
+What if told you, the diligent calorie counter, that you have likely been unknowingly counting macros this whole time when you log food?
+Yep.
 Go to your app right now and I bet you will find listed somewhere some macronutrient ratios in relation to your daily calories.

 You see, each macro has an assigned caloric value that is always true.
 In other words, each one provides your body a specific amount of energy.
 Always.

 Macro's assigned caloric values are: For every 1g of carbohydrate, your body receives 4 calories.
 For every 1g of protein, your body receives 4 calories.
 For every 1g of fat, your body receives 9 calories.
 Remember that a Calorie = one unit of food energy.
-Calories are what give your body the energy it needs to exercise and carry out basic functions to keep you alive.
+Calories are what give your body the energy it needs to exercise and carry out basic the functions necessary to keep you alive (like breathing and digestion, for instance).

 Fats will always provide 9 calories per gram, just as protein and carbohydrates will always provide 4 calories per gram no matter the food type:

 If 1 serving of candy is 15g of fat and 1 serving of peanut butter is also 15g of fat, then they both provide your body 135 calories.
-More on that in a later series 😉 SO HOW MANY OF EACH MACRO DO I NEED?
+(More on that in a later blog 😉) So you may be wondering, how many calories do I actually need then?
 Well, it depends.
-It depends on:

 1. Age